rschristopher/ischristtrue.com/src/modern-views/free-will.md

 Without any actionable free will on the part of man, Christ could have simply said "follow your heart, for God has absolute sovereignty."

-Instead, he speaks and teaches with authority to fallen humans, as if they were creatures possessing a God-given free will.
+Instead, he speaks and teaches with authority to all of us, as if we were creatures possessing a God-given free will.

 !!! quote "Matthew 7:7-8"
      Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you: For every one that asketh receiveth; and he that seeketh findeth; and to him that knocketh it shall be opened.